 The top ecommerce integrations every online store needs include: payment gateway integrations (Stripe, PayPal, Shop Pay), ecommerce CRM integration (Klaviyo, HubSpot), inventory and ERP sync, shipping and logistics integrations (ShipStation, Easyship), customer support tools (Gorgias, Zendesk), marketing automation, and analytics platforms.

-In this guide, we are breaking down the must-have integrations for Shopify merchants, why they matter, what pain points they solve, and how to choose the right ones without blowing your tech budget.
+In this guide, we are breaking down the best ecommerce integration softwares for Shopify merchants, why they matter, what pain points they solve, and how to choose the right ones without blowing your tech budget.

 What Is Ecommerce Integration